Haryana reports 23 more Omicron cases; tally mounts to 37 | Health

 - India

-Haryana reported 23 more cases of the Omicron variant of the coronavirus on Thursday, its highest daily spike so far, pushing the tally of such cases to 37 in the state, according to a health department bulletin.
+Haryana reported 23 cases of the Omicron variant of COVID-19 on Thursday, its highest daily spike so far, pushing their tally to 37 in the state, prompting Health Minister Anil Vij to ask the chief secretary to ban big processions, rallies and gatherings in the wake of the rising cases.

-Of these 37 cases, 12 are active while the rest have been discharged, it stated.
+Of these 37 cases, 12 are active while the rest have been discharged, the health department's daily bulletin said.

-In view of a rise in Omicron cases, the Haryana government has imposed a night curfew and restriction on gatherings from Saturday.
+In view of a rise in Omicron cases in the state, the Haryana government has imposed a night curfew and restriction on gatherings from Saturday.

+Asked about more steps being taken in view of the rise in COVID-19 cases and of the new variant being detected in the state, Vij said he has written to the chief secretary that all kinds of rallies, big processions and gatherings should be banned.

+''I wrote a letter to the chief secretary that keeping in view the rise in cases, all kinds of big processions, rallies and big gatherings should be banned,'' he told reporters here.

+Speaking to reporters in Yamunanagar, Education Minister Kanwar Pal said government school teachers who have so far not taken even one dose of the Covid vaccine will be marked as absent from duty.

+Vij said the spread of the virus can be checked with people's cooperation, and all those eligible must get themselves vaccinated.
+People must wear masks, follow social distancing norms and avoid large gatherings, he added.

-It said people eligible for vaccination but not fully vaccinated will be banned from shopping malls, cinema halls, restaurants and grain markets, among other crowded places from January 1.
+Among other restrictions the Haryana government has imposed to check the spread of the virus is a ban on those eligible for vaccination but not fully vaccinated from entering shopping malls, cinema halls, restaurants and grain markets among other crowded places from January 1.

 Meanwhile, the state continued to register a surge in COVID-19 cases, with 300 new infections being reported on Thursday, 180 of them from Gurugram alone.
 Faridabad and Panchkula reported 44 and 20 new infections respectively.